Entry and Exit

 The UAE is generally safe and has one of the lowest crime rates in the world.
 In Dubai, the largest city in the UAE, the incidence of serious crime is reported by the local police at about 1 per 100,000 people, compared with the international average of 5 per 100,000.
 Violent crimes and crimes against property are rare, but do occur.
 Travellers should therefore ensure their personal items and travel documents are secure at all times.

 Given the global threat of terrorism, travellers are advised to remain vigilant and maintain a high level of security awareness especially in large public places, such as shopping malls, commercial areas, and tourist attractions.

 Road accidents are commonplace.
 If you are driving, always stay alert and drive carefully.
 Road deaths in the UAE has been reported at about 24 per 100,000 people.
 Unlike Singapore, road traffic drives on the right.
 All road accidents must be reported to the Police

 Before planning a trip to any destination, it is prudent to be familiar with the basic laws and regulations of the destination you plan to visit.
-In the case of arrest or imprisonment, travellers will be subject to the criminal justice system of the UAE.
+In the case of arrest or imprisonment, visitors will be subject to the criminal justice system of the UAE.

-While the UAE can be viewed as modern and cosmopolitan, it is fundamentally an Arab Muslim country where local laws and social norms are more conservative than what travellers might be used to.
+While the UAE can be viewed as modern and cosmopolitan, it is fundamentally an Arab Muslim country where local laws and social norms are more conservative than what visitors might be used to.

 As in other Gulf States, the legal system in UAE is a mix of Sharia (Islamic Law), Civil and Criminal Laws, implemented by the Federal Judiciary, comprising courts of first instance and Supreme Courts.
 The Supreme Council of Rulers is the highest ruling body in the UAE.
 It appoints the five members representing the Federal Supreme Court, who preside over matters like constitutional law.
 Local government is also involved and plays a vital role in legislation within each Emirate.